joelbandi/block_chain/README.md

 6. Start supporting transactions through the network
 7. Authenticity through public-private keys
 8. Mining rewards in the form of tokens/coins
+9. Merkle proofs and lightweight nodes for scalability!